nadia-hazem/clicker/README.md

 ### Description

-Incremental click game (idle game).
+Simple incremental click game (idle game) responsive.
 The goal is simple and unfolds in several steps:
 -  When a user clicks, he earns points.
 - The shop allows you to spend points to buy